The Dignity Health -St. Rose Dominican hospital system, and the town where it originated, has an amazing history.

 At the Rose de Lima Campus, the Transitional Care Unit is modified into an Acute Rehabilitation Unit, providing specialized care, including rehab services, to patients who have suffered a severe or extended illness or injury.

-2014- Ground was broken on the new Siena Campus five-story, 220,000 sq. ft. tower, which will add 141 private rooms as well as an expanded emergency department, operating suites, and expanded space in a variety of departments.
-The San Martin Campus becomes the first hospital in southern Nevada to earn the prestigious Baby-Friendly Hospital designation.
-Two additional Dignity Health Medical Group locations opened - one near the San Martin Campus and another in the Del Webb building adjacent to the Siena Campus.
+2014- Ground was broken on the new Siena Campus five-story, 220,000 sq. ft. tower, which will add nearly 100 private rooms as well as expanded adult and children's emergency departments, operating suites, and expanded space in a variety of departments.
+The San Martín Campus becomes the first hospital in southern Nevada to earn the prestigious Baby-Friendly Hospital designation.
+Two additional Dignity Health Medical Group locations opened - one near the San Martín Campus and another in the Del Webb building adjacent to the Siena Campus.

 2015- St. Rose Dominican partnered with Mayo Clinic on a "telestroke" program to augment the already robust certified stroke centers at all three hospitals.
 The Siena Campus joined San Martín as a Baby-Friendly designated hospital - the only two in southern Nevada.
 Siena's Dominican Tower opened in August adding nearly 100 additional patient beds,new "twice as large" adult and children's emergency rooms, six new operating suites, and more, bringing the number of patient rooms to 326.

 2016- Dignity Health - St. Rose Dominican announced a joint venture partnership with Emerus to build multiple neighborhood hospitals throughout southern Nevada.
 Ground was also broken on a new Medical Pavilion to house a Dignity Health Medical Group Clinic, Dignity Health Urgent Care, Steinberg Diagnostics, and Quest imaging.